lab11/nrf5x-base/README.md

         make flash

-    will write the app and softdevice to the nRF51822.
+    will write the app and softdevice to the device.
 You can erase a chip with:

         make erase-all